DATA-DOG/fastroute/README.md

 **fastroute** is extremely flexible, because it has only static, unbounded functions.
 Allows unlimited ways to compose router.
+The exported API is done and will never change, **backward compatibility is now guaranteed**.

 See the following example: